timlg07/Graham-Scan/README.md

-# Convex-Hull
+# Graham-Scan
-A tool to create the convex hull of a set of points.
+A tool to create the convex hull of a set of points using the Graham scan algorithm.